-Texture (See discussion and definitions on pages 2 and 3.)
+Texture (See previous discussion and definitions)

 Texture refers to the texture of the surface soil.
-Surface texture is not considered here in relation to septic systems, because such systems usually are dug below the surface.
+Surface texture is not considered here in relation to septic systems because such systems usually are dug below the surface.

 Sandy.
 Slight to moderate limitations -- This soil may require stabilization with organic material and/or loamy topsoil to improve moisture and nutrient holding/supplying capacity for desired plant growth.
 Washing and blowing may be a problem during construction.
 Shrink-swell potential is low.